|

 (Incidentally, Night of the Living Dead counts as sci-fi not only because of its theme of radiation from a satellite launch gone wrong causing all the mayhem, but because of the way it portrays an almost post-apocalyptic scenario in which society under strain with its government helpless to do anything.)

-Filmed in gritty Black & White (colour would have spoiled it), Night of the Living Dead plunges right in with the action and when its dismally bleak ending comes around, it becomes quite clear that this 1968 movie by a first time director is definitely deserving of its cult status.
+Filmed in gritty Black & White (color would have spoiled it), Night of the Living Dead plunges right in with the action and when its dismally bleak ending comes around, it becomes quite clear that this 1968 movie by a first time director is definitely deserving of its cult status.

 Note: Because director Romero has forgotten to put a copyright notice on the end titles of the movie's initial prints, Night of the Living Dead has lapsed into the public domain over the years.
 (Okay, the legalities are a bit more complicated than that, but the film's public domain status is a fait accompli.)
 Therefore anyone can - and probably has - released a copy of the movie for sale.